 2. Research and Development Chefs

-If you’ve ever wondered how companies come up with flavours like Jalapeno Ice Cream or Buffalo Wing Soda (yes, it’s a real thing), then you can thank the good people of the research and development (R&D) team.
+If you’ve ever wondered how companies come up with flavours like Jalapeno Ice Cream or Buffalo Wing Soda - paid link (yes, it’s a real thing), then you can thank the good people of the research and development (R&D) team.
 Their key duties include creating new products and discovering new flavours for the industry, be it for a small restaurant or an established conglomerate.

 Most R&D chefs have a culinary and scientific background since knowledge in both studies are necessary for their profession.
 Apart from creating unique ideas, they’re also tasked to attend trade shows, create client presentations and come up with recipes that can easily be replicated by a member of their team.
 If you love experimenting with food and flavours, this job is definitely for you.